You’ve been dreaming of it and now the time is finally here…

 However, what happens if you’re a non-U.S. resident?

-If your company does not plan to have a physical presence in the U.S. (meaning that it will operate solely from outside of the U.S.), then you should form your LLC in Delaware, the best and most business-friendly state for non-U.S. residents.
+If your company does not plan to have a physical presence in the U.S. (meaning that it will operate solely from outside of the U.S.), then you should form your LLC in Wyoming, the best state for LLC that is also known as the most business-friendly state for non-U.S. residents.

-If you’re looking to start your LLC, email me Sam Mollaei Esq., Business Lawyer for Entrepreneurs, at [email protected] to get started
+If you’re looking to start your LLC, email me at email@example.com to get started.

-What is the Best State to Incorporate In?
+What is the Best State to Incorporate LLC In?

-The best state to incorporate in is usually the state that you live.
-Unless you have a reason otherwise, it’s usually best to incorporate in the state you’ll be doing business in.
+The best state to form LLC in is usually the state that you live in.
+Unless you have a reason otherwise, it’s usually best to consider your home state as the best state to form an LLC.

-In some cases, you may want to consider incorporating in another state for the tax or organizational advantages.
+In some cases, you may want to consider incorporating in another state so you can benefit from the tax or organizational advantages.

 Can You Form an LLC in Any State?